openlegend/core-rules/core/src/06-wealth-equipment/01-chapter-six.md

 </div>

 &nbsp;&nbsp;&nbsp;
+**Defense Bonus** indicates the bonus that your character gains to their Guard defense.

-**Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.
+**Speed Penalty** indicates the reduction in speed that your character suffers due to the armor's bulk or weight.

 ### Getting in and out of Your Armor